moisam/laylaos/README.md

 - LaylaOS is released under GPL v3.
 - PicoTCP (upon which our network stack is built) is released under GPL v2 or v3.
 - ACPICA is released under a dual Intel and Unix-compatible licenses.
+- Timidity files (needed for sound in DOOM) are in the public domain (see their `copyright.txt` file).
+- The monospace font used in the system console and the GUI terminal is [Dina font](https://www.dcmembers.com/jibsen/download/61/), which is released under a free license.
+- libaelf32.a and libaelf64.a are part of asmlib, the [software optimisation library](https://www.agner.org/optimize/#asmlib) by Agner Fog, which is released under GPL.
 - All other ported software come with their respective licenses.
-- Timidity files (needed for sound in DOOM) are in the public domain (see their `copyright.txt` file).